Beat back monopoly utility bullies

 No utility shall recover through rates any direct or indirect cost associated with:

-5. Any compensation for any employee of a utility, if any portion of that compensation supports political influence activities or advertising;
+- Any compensation for any employee of a utility, if any portion of that compensation is used for attempts by the employee to influence the decision of federal, state, or local government officials;

 Section 2: Prohibitions – Public Utility Commission advocacy expenses